Get Your Family Dispute Case Packet — Private, Fast, Affordable

 David and Lisa wanted to sell the farm and divide the proceeds evenly.
 Michael, however, wished to retain the farm and run it as a family business, believing it was more than just land—it was their legacy.
 The disagreement snowballed after David claimed that Michael had not contributed financially to the upkeep of the property in over five years, causing resentment to fester between the siblings.

-The arbitration commenced in early February 2023 under the oversight of arbitrator Patrick Wrighte, a seasoned attorney with a reputation for impartiality in family disputes.
+The arbitration commenced in early February 2023 under the oversight of arbitrator the claimant, a seasoned attorney with a reputation for impartiality in family disputes.
 The process was intense.
 Testimonies from family friends, neighbors, and financial experts painted a picture of deep emotional and financial discord.
 The siblings each submitted appraisals and financial records, showing conflicting valuations of the farm—David and Lisa’s experts valuing it at $480,000, whereas Michael’s appraisal valued the land’s potential at $600,000, considering ongoing agribusiness trends.

 Throughout the hearings, tension was palpable.
-At one point, Michael accused David of attempting to “cash in” on their mother’s legacy, while David retorted with concerns about Michael’s “failure to maintain” the farm’s profitability.
+At one point, Michael accused David of attempting to cash in” on their mother’s legacy, while David retorted with concerns about Michael’s “failure to maintain” the farm’s profitability.
 Lisa tried to mediate but was pulled into the fray after allegations surfaced regarding her management of some personal assets from the estate.

 By September 2023, after several grueling sessions and mediated discussions, arbitrator Greene proposed a split resolution.
 She recommended selling 40% of the farm’s acreage while granting Michael the option to lease the remaining land for farming operations at an annual rate set by an independent appraiser.
 The proceeds from the sale were to be divided among the three siblings.
 Lisa would act as the financial overseer to ensure transparency.